twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 of a human and a lobster, with carapace-like growths on the chest and stomach, and several pairs of little secondary limbs.

+> The life crucibles aren’t deliberately making the Great Elders into lobster-like creatures.

 Like most of the numenera, humans have adapted existing technology in ways that weren’t intended.
 The crucibles weren’t designed to keep humans alive, so the Great Elders’ physical changes are probably a side effect of whatever unknown function the crucibles were built to do.

 The villagers are very respectful and deferential toward the elders.
 Most of them bow when an elder approaches, and many of